Alfonso, Duke of Anjou and Cádiz: French succession rights

 Since Alfonso's mother was not born a princess of royal descent, his grandfather Alfonso XIII did not consider young Alfonso in line to the Spanish throne in accordance with the Pragmatic Sanction of 1830.
 Alfonso's father Jaime, however, came to assert that his sons were French dynasts entitled to the style of Royal Highness.

 In Spain up until 1972, Alfonso was generally addressed as Don Alfonso de Borbón y Dampierre.
 Elsewhere he was often addressed as a prince.

-From his birth, Alfonso was considered a prince du sang by those legitimists who believed that Alfonso XIII was also the heir to the French throne.
-When his grandfather died on 28 February 1941, Alfonso's father Jaime succeeded him in this French claim; Alfonso was thereupon recognised by the legitimists as Dauphin of France.

 On 25 November 1950, Alfonso received the title Duc de Bourbon (Duke of Bourbon) from his father.
 In 1963, Alfonso engaged the French historian and ardent royalist Hervé Pinoteau as his private secretary.
 Pinoteau remained with him until the duke's death.

-On 20 March 1975, Alfonso's father Jaime died; he was immediately recognised by his supporters as King Alphonse II of France.
+On 20 March 1975, Alfonso's father Jaime died.
 On 3 August 1975, he took the courtesy title Duc d'Anjou (Duke of Anjou).

 On 21 January 1985 (the 192nd anniversary of the death of King Louis XVI) Alfonso was present for the requiem mass at the Chapelle expiatoire in Paris.